lunjon/dotfiles/README.md

 ## Features

-- Fast and easy tracking of dot and configuration files
+- Fast and easy tracking of configuration files
 - Sync files between local file system and repository
 - Configuration file in flexible format using TOML
 - And more

 ## Installation

-Currently, you need to clone the repository and install with cargo:
+Clone the repository and install with cargo:

 ```sh
 $ cargo install --path . --locked
 ```

+This will install a binary called `dotf`.

 ## Usage